Looking for Tauranga houses to rent?

-5 Rentlink Tips for a
+5 tips for a winning application

 Tenants missing out on securing a property in a competitive rental market often wonder what they could have done differently or better to secure the property they were applying for.
 Many factors come into play when a property manager or landlord is choosing tenants for their property so it’s helpful to know how to maximise your chances of being at the top of the selection list.